We asked teacher Melissa Farley to share her ideas for the class with you!

 My First Yoga Class: Dena Kahn

-By Mama Bear , In , 3:53 PM
+By Mama Bear , In first yoga class , 3:53 PM

 I really don't remember my very first Yoga class.
 I know it was a Power Yoga class when I was 23 years-old.
 At that time, I was jogging, spinning, and kickboxing along with almost daily gym workouts.
 Power Yoga was held at the gym at the perfect time for me on Sunday mornings and I thought it would further round out my routine.
 I remember doing plank poses, down dogs, chatturangas, side planks, and lots of strength-building moves but it really had no impact on me.
 I could take it or leave it each week.
 However, it did raise my awareness of Yoga and when I lived abroad the next year, I found myself reading ads for Yoga classes in Jerusalem but never taking any.
 Believe it or not, I also lived in Los Angeles for 4 years without taking one class.
 But, 5 1/2 years after my Power Yoga experience, I returned.